rakshasa/rtorrent-doc/RPC_Migration_0.9.md

 Notes
 -----

-* d.multicall was renamed d.multicall2 and now requires a target. (add a blank string as the first argument)
+* "d.multicall" was renamed d.multicall2 and now requires a target. (add a blank string as the first argument)
+* Add empty target for execute* commands.